saifalfalah/react-handbook/content/jest/index.md

 so that:

 1. your tests run **faster**, giving a quick turnaround time during development
-2. your tests are **independent** of network conditions, the state of the database
+2. your tests are **independent** of network conditions, or the state of the database
 3. your tests do not **pollute** any data storage because they do not touch the database
 4. any change done in a test does not change the state for subsequent tests, and re-running the test suite should start from a known and reproducible starting point
 5. you don't have to worry about rate limiting on API calls and network requests